-This article is excerpted and summarized from an interview with artist Leslie Neumann for my Art Biz Incubator.
+This article is excerpted and summarized from an interview with artist Leslie Neumann for our members.
 Leslie generously shared her experience working with art consultants.
 The key points here are provided by Leslie and with include my annotations.

-If you have a solid studio practice and welcome the challenge of commissioned work, art consultants might be a good sales venue for you.
+If you have a solid studio practice and welcome the challenge of commissioned work, art consultants might be a good opportunity to help you make a living.

 What Art Consultants Do and Who They Are